chamarakera/kube-edc/README.md

-# Every Day Carry for a K8s Troubleshooter
+# Everyday Carry for a Kubernetes Troubleshooter

+This repository contains a variety of tools and utilities required for troubleshooting/testing Kubernetes workloads.